Pali Canon: Views concerning authorship of the Buddha himself

 Several scholars of early Buddhism argue that the nucleus of the Buddhist teachings in the Pali Canon may derive from Gautama Buddha himself, but that part of it also was developed after the Buddha by his early followers.
 Richard Gombrich says that the main preachings of the Buddha (as in the Vinaya and Sutta Pitaka) are coherent and cogent, and must be the work of a single person: the Buddha himself, not a committee of followers after his death.
 (Note: "I am saying that there was a person called the Buddha, that the preachings probably go back to him individually ... that we can learn more about what he meant, and that he was saying some very precise things.")

-Other scholars are more cautious, and attribute part of the Pali canon to the Buddha's early followers.
+Other scholars are more cautious, and attribute part of the Pali Canon to the Buddha's early followers.
 Peter Harvey states that "much" of the Pali Canon must derive from the Buddha's teaching, but also that "parts of the Pali Canon clearly originated after the time of the Buddha."
 (Note: "While parts of the Pali Canon clearly originated after the time of the Buddha, much must derive from his teaching.")
 A.K.
 Warder stated that to suggest that the shared teaching of the early schools was formulated by anyone else than the Buddha and his immediate followers.
 (Note: "there is no evidence to suggest that it was formulated by anyone else than the Buddha and his immediate followers.")
 J.W. de Jong said it would be "hypocritical" to assert that we can say nothing about the teachings of earliest Buddhism, arguing that "the basic ideas of Buddhism found in the canonical writings could very well have been proclaimed by him [the Buddha], transmitted and developed by his disciples and, finally, codified in fixed formulas."

 Alex Wynne said that some texts in the Pali Canon may go back to the very beginning of Buddhism, which perhaps include the substance of the Buddha's teaching, and in some cases, maybe even his words.
 (Note: "If some of the material is so old, it might be possible to establish what texts go back to the very beginning of Buddhism, texts which perhaps include the substance of the Buddha's teaching, and in some cases, maybe even his words".)
-He suggests the canon was composed soon after Buddha's paranirvana, but after a period of free improvisation, and then the core teachings were preserved nearly verbatim by memory.
+He suggests the canon was composed soon after Buddha's parinirvana, but after a period of free improvisation, and then the core teachings were preserved nearly verbatim by memory.
 Hajime Nakamura writes that while nothing can be definitively attributed to Gautama as a historical figure, some sayings or phrases must derive from him.